 Because the recruiter is interested in what result was achieved.

 Generally speaking, one of the basic rules of content writing is to put information in numerals.
 Like '4' in place of 'four'.
-Human mind registers facts more than the theory.
+The human mind registers facts more than the theory.

 Numbers and numerals make more sense than words.
 This is the way we work.

-And specifically when you are in marketing, you can really really change the game by using more quanities !
+And specifically, when you are in marketing, you can really really change the game by using more quantities!

 In this section we shall learn 2 kinds of skills: